hallo-there/KlipperizedSV08-Backup/README.md

-This backup repository is for hallo-there's backups from a klipperized SV08
+This backup repository is for Percival42's backups from a klipperized SV08

 Mods:
 * [Official Sovol Enclosure](https://www.sovol3d.com/products/sv08-transparent-plexiglass-open-enclosure)